sarken/frontend-docs-test/patterns/regions.md

 ## Main region

 The structure of `#main` varies significantly from page to page.
-Most of the remaining style sheets deal with elements found in main; the [05-region-main.css](https://github.com/otwcode/otwarchive/blob/master/public/stylesheets/site/2.0/05-region-main.css) stylesheet only covers very basic styles, like how wide it should be when appearing with a dashboard.
+Most of the remaining stylesheets deal with elements found in main; the [05-region-main.css](https://github.com/otwcode/otwarchive/blob/master/public/stylesheets/site/2.0/05-region-main.css) stylesheet only covers very basic styles, like how wide it should be when appearing with a dashboard (`#main.dashboard`).

 The structure of an individual page's main region is commented in the views.
 Each section is announced by a heading, although many of these headings are not displayed in the Archive default style; these are called landmarks.
 Like the skip links, they are designed to help users of assistive technology jump around on the page.